 Tools

 I'm using a set of Vessel TD-56S drivers including a JIS 0, JIS 00 and 1.2mm slot drivers along with tweazers, a dentist tool, and a rubber strip.
 I'm using the lighter resistance Japan Hobby Tool #10 grease since there are 3 helicoids that turn when focusing.
-Kenneth Olsen had a video comparing JHT #10 vs JHT #30 vs Helimax XP with thoughts on differences and application.
+Kenneth Olsen had a video comparing JHT #10 vs JHT #30 vs Helimax XP with thoughts on differences and application.Marking the original positions

 Mark the positions of the 2x helicoid keys and CRC tab when the lens is at the infinity and MDF positions to gauge correct reassembly.
-Once marked you can remove the helicoid keys.
+Once marked you can remove the helicoid keys.Finally mark the infinity position on the black paint to the rear of the chrome index ring.

-First step is the soften any lacquer on the helicoid key screws - removing the keys will NOT affect the lens' ability to hit the infinity and MFD positions; remove the 3x screws from the chrome index ring and finally remove keys.
+First step is the soften any lacquer on the helicoid key screws - removing the keys will NOT affect the lens' ability to hit the infinity and MFD positions; remove the 3x screws from the chrome index ring and finally remove keys.Turn the rear clockwise as if you are turning passed MFD until you can reattach the chrome index ring; whilst this is not strictly necessary it helped me keep clear track - the chrome index ring provides the hard stop.

 Have the focus ring infinity symbol facing you: you can hold the lens or have it sat front element down on the table as you slowly turn the chrome index ring whilst gently pulling up - do NOT turn the front section of the lens.
-The helicoid is free after about 5 clockwise revolutions and on my copy seperates with the index tab screw to right of infinity aligned with infinity.
+The outer helicoid is free after about 5 clockwise revolutions and on my copy seperates with the index tab screw to right of infinity aligned with infinity.

 Be very careful and MARK BOTH the black paint of the chrome index ring peice and the helicoid as they line up against the infinity symbol on the focusing ring.
 Use a permanent marker initial and then scratch this into the paint - this way you don't slip whilst trying to engrave your mark risking that you inadvertantyl lose positions.
-Mark the chrome index ring first - this peice is free floating whereas the outer helicoid is attached the the focus ring.
+Mark the chrome index ring first - this peice is free floating whereas the central helicoid is attached the the focus ring.

 Note at this point, everything has been done at the rear of the lens.
 Inspect how the lens helicoids look when collapsed and at infinity.